On the 3rd December 2010, Dr William Albert Bruce Cooper, Surgeon Lieutenant (Retired) Royal Navy Volunteer Reserve died aged 96 years. He

 On the 26th June 1940, during the Second World War, France surrendered to Germany.
 Hitler expected Britain to sue for peace faced with the prospect of imminent invasion but, as we know, Churchill had other ideas.

-Despite valiant attempts by the Luftwaffe and the Kriegsmarine none of those conditions were ever met and as early as September 1940 Hitler became convinced that a seaborn operation across the English Channel was doomed.
-On the 17th September 1940 he postponed the operation.
+Despite valiant attempts by the Luftwaffe and the Kriegsmarine none of those conditions was ever met and as early as September 1940 Hitler became convinced that a seaborn operation across the English Channel was doomed.
+On the 17th September 1940, he postponed the operation.

 Operation Felix depended on Franco allowing German troops to transit through Spain.
 This he repeatedly refused to allow.
 Then towards the end of 1940 events started to conspire against Hitler.
 The invasion plan called for the use of huge numbers of troops and artillery to ensure its success due to the natural fortifications and defences already in place on Gibraltar.
 In October Italy attacked Greece and had to be supported by their ally Germany.
 Hitler then planned an invasion of Russia to commence in the summer of 1941.
 The allies meanwhile were starting to exert pressure on German forces in Libya, East Africa and Greece.
 By December 1940 available German forces were either committed already or earmarked for action elsewhere and Operation Felix was put on hold.